vmware-tanzu/velero/site/content/docs/v1.11/restore-reference.md

 You can also configure the existing resource policy in a [Restore](api-types/restore.md) object.

+**NOTE:** Update of a resource only applies to the Kubernetes resource data such as its spec.
+It may not work as expected for certain resource types such as PVCs and Pods.
+In case of PVCs for example, data in the PV is not restored or overwritten in any way.

 ## Removing a Restore object

 There are two ways to delete a Restore object: